The first case of doping at the Tokyo Olympics

 The Nigeria representative is the first athlete to be arrested for doping during the Olympic period of the Tokyo Games.

-Earlier this week, 20 athletes, including 10 Nigerians, were disqualified from competition because they failed to meet out-of-competition doping control standards.
+Earlier this week, 20 athletes, including 10 Nigerians, They were denied competition because they did not meet the criteria for out-of-competition doping controls.

 All of these competitors are part of the countries classified in Class A, known as